Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 over all particles, read the particle's random number generator state, and then produce random numbers to move the particle along in the two-dimensional plane for the requested number of steps.
 There are no interactions between the particles.
-(Apologies if decoupling the *x* and *y* dimensions rather than using a polar coordinate system based on the stated step size is incorrect from a theoretical perspective--the purpose is not a formal investigation of random walk diffusion but to present C++ and CUDA mechanics.)
+(Apologies if decoupling the *x* and *y* dimensions, rather than using a polar coordinate system based on the stated step size, is incorrect from a theoretical perspective--the purpose is not a formal investigation of random walk diffusion but to present C++ and CUDA mechanics.)
 We create a temporary `Xoroshiro128pGenerator` and use its `setState` method to instantly place it on tracj with a given particle's pseudo-random stream.
 The